dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 {{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 8 EXPLODING GLOBE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 12  FAERIE FIRE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Undeterred by the adversity, Kalinar unleashed another powerful blast of energy, while one of his tentacles struck out at a nearby Drow, momentarily disrupting their advance.

 With grim determination, Silvius charged forward atop the blinded Kazik, his flaming sword cutting through the ranks of Drow assailants with deadly precision.
 However, as he sought refuge behind a nearby door, a sudden and devastating blast of lightning tore through the barrier, engulfing Silvius and Kazik in a blinding flash of electricity and leaving them both lifeless on the ground.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 17 SILVIUS_DEATH_cleanup.png" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 As the chaos unfolded, Oscorn found himself besieged by Drow attackers, their poisoned shortswords striking him with deadly precision.
 Despite the onslaught, Oscorn summoned his divine strength and skillfully dodged many of the incoming strikes, weaving through the melee with a combination of agility and divine protection.

 Swiftly evading the Drow surrounding him, Oscorn threw a bead with precision, unleashing a fiery explosion that engulfed the area in flames.
 The blast incinerated everything in its wake, leaving charred remnants in its wake.
 With a divine word, Oscorn unleashed a wave of divine energy, obliterating most of the remaining Drow instantly while leaving the survivors stunned and blinded.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 18 FIREBALL NECKLACE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Meanwhile, Czolg emerged from his paralyzed state as the Drow holding him fell to Oscorn's relentless onslaught.
 With renewed vigor, Czolg struck out at the nearest Drow, delivering two vicious blows that left the assailant reeling.

 As the battle raged on, Kalinar unleashed another blast of energy, dispatching yet another Drow assailant who threatened Oscorn.
 However, Oscorn was not spared as another Drow struck him with a poisoned crossbow bolt, causing him to stagger and fall.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 19 OSCORN DEATH.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Fenurris, seizing the opportunity, targeted the drow mages as they recoiled in pain, picking them off with precise shots as they attempted to seek cover behind the doors to the east.